This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

-Private lessons often cost 4x’s as much money as group lessons (or more), so I recommend reserving private lessons for days that your child is really struggling with a group setting, or when there’s a specific skill that they need to learn and need one-on-one attention to master it.
+Private lessons often cost 4x’s as much money as group lessons (or more), so I recommend reserving private lessons for days when your child is really struggling with a group setting, or when there’s a specific skill that they need to learn and need one-on-one attention to master it.

 Do older kids learn to ski faster than younger kids?

 Up to a point, yes!
 I’ve found that the sweet spot for kids learning how to ski quickly is around age 7.
 They often are pretty fearless, yet have much more coordination than younger kids.
 Teenagers and adults often take longer to learn to ski than grade school children.
-We wrote all about the best age to teach kids to ski here.
+We wrote all about the best age to teach kids to ski.

 What is the earliest age that kids can go to ski school?

-Most ski school programs have some sort of private lesson program that starts around age 2 or 3.
-However, lessons at this age are not geared towards teaching many skills, but rather at getting kids excited about skiing, and typically last under 2 hours.
-As a former ski instructor, I recommend skipping those lessons and just taking your kids on the magic carpet on your own if you want them to learn young.
+Most ski school programs have some private lesson program that starts around age 2 or 3.
+However, ski lessons at this age are not geared towards teaching many skills, but rather at getting kids excited about skiing, and typically last under 2 hours.
+As a former ski instructor, I recommend skipping those ski lessons and just taking your kids on the magic carpet on your own if you want them to learn young.

 What equipment do kids need for ski school?

 When you send your child to ski school, you typically only need to send them in their ski clothes.
-This includes wearing base layers, an insulating mid layer, waterproof outerwear, waterproof gloves, ski socks, a neck gator, goggles and some sort of head covering.
+This includes wearing base layers, an insulating mid layer, waterproof outerwear, waterproof gloves, ski socks, a neck gator, goggles, and some sort of head covering.
 Helmets are required by nearly all ski schools, and though you can often rent them, most parents prefer to buy them for hygienic reasons.
 Ski schools almost always have ski and boot rentals available, which can simplify your ski day.